Using Windows Traceroute

 However, sudden jumps in RTT do not always indicate an issue.
-For example, it could be that for a particular hop, the RTT times increase, however for subsequent hops they return to normal.
-This could indicate that the router has set the signal to a lower priority although does not indicate an issue with the router per se.
+For example, it could be that for a particular hop, the RTT times increase.
+However, for subsequent hops, they return to normal.
+This could indicate that the router has set the signal to a lower priority, although it does not indicate an issue with the router per se.

 Users making use of the functionality of traceroute implement MTR to help further diagnose networking issues.
 MTR is similar to traceroute; however, it combines both the functionality of ping as well as traceroute.
 It offers much more comprehensive output results and allows you to specify certain directives which aren't possible with traceroute.
 To learn more about MTR, read our MTR Traceroute Command article.